Weierstton/Second-Quantization/README.md

 * Thermal field in a heat bath, including both thermodynamical equilibrium and non-equilibrum system.
 * Effective/conformal aspects of fields, emerged from the renormalization theory.
 * Quantum behavior of the gravitational fields, and a glance of the gravitational quantization.
-* More in appendix, with effective turbulence field theory, stochastic geometry, topology of the Feynman diagrams, and ads/cft duality.
+* More in appendix, with
+   * Effective turbulence field theory
+   * Stochastic geometry and dynamical phase transition
+   * Algebraic topology, fiber bundles, charateristic classes
+   * Topology of the Feynman diagrams
+   * AdS/CFT correspodence, Gravity/CMT duality
+   * ect ...

 Highly concentrated on statistical and geometrical properties of fields, and the anomalies rooted from quantum flucuation.

 Generally focus on the finite temperature field theory, and little calculation of the scattering sections, so if more applications are needed, please refer to the real QFT textbooks.

 **Absolutely not for beginners !!**

-## Prerequisite
+## Prerequisits

 * Differential Geometry : Basic understanding of the language of tensors fields, covariant derivatives, exterior forms, symplectic forms, and a little fiber bundles.
 * Free particle dynamics : Action, Lagrangian, Hamiltonian, least action principle, canonical equations, Hamilton-Jacobi theory, small vibration dynamics.